llmrisks/llmrisks.github.io/src/content/post/week2.md

 ## Alignment Solutions

-During today's discussion, the leading team introduced two distinct alignment challenges:
+During today's discussion, the lead team introduced two distinct alignment challenges:

 * **Inner Alignment**: This pertains to the alignment of a specified loss function with the primary objective, particularly in situations where designing the loss function is straightforward.